thedev132/hcb/README.md

 ### Production Access

-Please see this part of the [docs](https://github.com/hackclub/hcb/blob/main/dev-docs/development.md#production-access) for more information on Production Access
+Please see this part of the [docs](https://github.com/hackclub/hcb/blob/main/dev-docs/development.md#production-access) for more information on production access.

 ## Deployment